andrewhutchison1/advance_bounded/README.md

 container (such as one returned from `partial_sort`).

-`advance_bounded`, as its name implies, is a simple utility to advance an iterator without exceeding given upper and lower bounds.
+`advance_bounded`, as its name implies, is a simple utility to advance an iterator without exceeding given upper and lower bounds. `advance_bounded` is a single-file header-only library that depends only on the STL (namely `<iterator>`)

 #### Usage